Venezuelan Ex-Negro Leaguer Dies

 His eyes lit up when he talked about his glory days.

 ``I played with (Joshua) Gibson, Satchel Paige and (Buck) Leonard,'' he said, recalling Negro League colleagues who made the Baseball Hall of Fame. ``They were excellent players, and if they didn't play in the major leagues, it was because of racism.''

 Ascanio's skin was light enough _ he was of mixed European and indigenous ancestry _ to enable him to pass for white, and many nights he was sent out to buy food for the team.
 Because he spoke little English and mostly used hand signals, store owners thought he was mute, he said.

 ``For me it was strange that a man had to go to bed without eating because in many cities in the United States blacks could not go into the same places as whites to buy food,'' he said.

 After retiring in 1961, Ascanio spent years running a sporting goods store in Caracas.
 Oil prices started plummeting in the early 1980s, and his business _ along with oil-rich Venezuela's economy _ went into a tailspin.

-As the years passed, few remembered that The Earthquake ever stepped up to the plate in the Negro League.
+But as the years passed, few remembered that The Earthquake ever stepped up to the plate in the Negro League.

 Ascanio had hoped the Negro League Baseball Players Association, based in Manassas, Va., would provide him with a pension for his stint in the United States.